Artem Dmytruk: Election and affiliation

+Political views and controversies

 The day of his accession to the Verkhovna Rada, he voted for the appointment of Oleksiy Honcharuk as Prime Minister of Ukraine.
 Shortly after voting, when questioned by Radio Liberty journalists, he did not name who he had voted in as Prime Minister, stirring criticism.

-During the coronavirus pandemic in Ukraine, Dmytruk was skepitical of the vaccine, and was one of three People's Deputies to refuse a it, along with Yuriy Kamelchuk and Yelyzaveta Bohutska.
+During the coronavirus pandemic in Ukraine, Dmytruk was skeptical of the COVID-19 vaccine, and was one of three People's Deputies to refuse it, along with Yuriy Kamelchuk and Yelyzaveta Bohutska.

 In 2020, Dmytruk got into a physical fight with fellow People's Deputy Serhiy Vlasenko of Batkivshchyna on the premises of the Verkhovna Rada building.

-The same year, Dmytruk laid flowers in honour of 46 pro-Russian protesters who were killed by a militia in 2014 in Odessa, along with fellow Odesa MP Oleksiy Leonov.
+The same year, Dmytruk laid flowers in honour of 46 pro-Russian protesters who were killed by a militia in the 2014 Odesa clashes, along with fellow Odesa MP Oleksiy Leonov.
 Dmytruk appeared in a 2021 documentary about the 2014 clashes made by Anatoly Shariy.